 Remove the browned beef from heat and reserve.
 Add the other 1 Tablespoon of olive oil to the heat and sear the second batch of cubed round beef.
-Remove seared meat to reserved plate.
+Remove seared meat to a reserved plate.
 Place white potatoes, sweet potatoes, parsnips, carrots, and celery into the pot and saute approximately 2 minutes.

 Add the dried marjoram, parsley, and thyme.

 If needed, add the 14 oz can of low-sodium beef broth.
-Place back in oven for another 3 hours.
+Place back in the oven for another 3 hours.

 After the 3 hours, check the seasoning and serve!
-Can be frozen !
+Can be frozen!

-Can be frozen !
+- Can be frozen!
 Lovely to defrost and reheat!

 - all nutritional value is estimated.
 This can fluctuate due to portion size and ingredients.